ArchiveBox/ArchiveBox/README.md

 <details>
 <summary><i>Expand to learn more about ArchiveBox's dependencies...</i></summary><br/>

-> [!TIP]
+> *TIP: For better security, easier updating, and to avoid polluting your host system with extra dependencies,*
-> For better security, easier updating, and to avoid polluting your host system with extra dependencies, **it is strongly recommended to use the [⭐️ official Docker image](https://github.com/ArchiveBox/ArchiveBox/wiki/Docker)** with everything pre-installed for the best experience.
+> ***it is strongly recommended to use the [⭐️ official Docker image](https://github.com/ArchiveBox/ArchiveBox/wiki/Docker)** with everything pre-installed for the best experience.*

 These optional dependencies used for archiving sites include: